JoaquinMansilla/Spike-Sorter/README.md

 # How to use it - Plug and play
 Download all files to the same folder.
 In Matlab change actual folder to Spike Sorter directory and run "SpikeSort" on the command line.
-To learn how Spike Sorter works, read "Spike_Sorter_Manual.pdf" file.
+To learn how Spike Sorter works and how to use it, read "Spike_Sorter_Manual.pdf" file.

 # Developers
 This Matlab Spike Sorting tool was firstly developed by Joaquin Mansilla Yulan (student) and Dr. Ing.
 Sergio Lew at Facultad de Ingeniería at Universidad de Buenos Aires.